 Click here for help with spelling.
-He's so fun; notice, however that he does not put his periods inside of his quotation marks.
+He's so fun; notice, however, that he does not put his periods inside of his quotation marks.
 That does not make him wrong.
-His method simply is not MLA format.
+His method is simply not MLA format.

 Thanks for the two above links, Rishita!

 NEW: Please click on "Reading" or "Links" to find the CA Department of Education's tool for suggested reading material per grade level groupings.

 If you have a smartphone or another type of phone that has a tracking component, you may be at risk.
 Click on the link to see a startling ABC News clip.
 Click here.
 Pass the word!!

 The counseling office does not have access to your eTUSD password or user information.
 They can, however, help you with ParentConnect and Naviance accounts.

 1) Lost books are brought to the library and the attendance office.
 Check frequently, since you will not know when a lost book may be turned in.
 If your book is covered, the library staff will keep it at the front counter for at least a week or more.